caslabs/caslabs.github.io/essays/the-nature-of-inquiry.md

 We, software engineers, have a rigorous methodology for crafting our nature of inquiries.
 We tend to craft our inquiries to maximize productive output, akin to how scientist utilize their methodology to produce productive results, or how historians methodically analyze past events to understand and interpret our world, we too approach our software engineering problems with a structured and analytical mindset.
 By adopting established guidelines like those set forth by Eric S. Raymond, high-quality questions result in high-quality solutions, making us more pragmatic and productive when engineering software systems.

-Note: ChatGPT assisted with the summarization of [How to Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html).
+Note: ChatGPT assisted with the summarization of [How to Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html) and the filteration process between smart and not-smart questions.